Purchase of a building without the land

-You can buy just the building or structure, without the deal including land or a transferable lease.
-Pay the transfer tax on the sales price (or other compensation).
-You must calculate the amount of transfer tax yourself and pay it.
+You can buy just the building or structure, without the contract including any land, ground or a transferable leasehold right to the ground.
+Pay the transfer tax on the sales price (or other remuneration).
+As the buyer, you are required to calculate and pay the transfer tax on your initiative.

-When you buy an allotment cottage or summer cottage, you are only buying the building.
-You also have the right to lease the plot where the building stands.
-In a case like this, you will only pay transfer tax for that part of the sales price that concerns the building – that is, the building's current value.
-Enter the building's value separately in the deed of sale.
+When you acquire a garden cabin or summerhouse in an allotment area, the contract only concerns the building, not the land.
+You also have the right to lease the plot where the cabin is located.
+In a case like this, you will only pay transfer tax on the part of the sales price that concerns the building – that is, transfer tax on the building's current value.
+Enter the cabin's value in the deed of sale as a separate item.
 See more details on how the value of a building is determined.

 Calculate the tax